EnviroDIY/Libraries/README.md

 To install the entire collection on PlatformIO enter this command into the terminal:

-`pio lib -g install https://github.com/EnviroDIY/Libraries.git#platformio.`
+`pio lib -g install https://github.com/EnviroDIY/Libraries.git#platformio`

 To update all libraries, run the command:

-`pio lib -g update.`
+`pio lib -g update`

 ## Included Libraries